HTML Maze LogoHTML Maze

 • Reduces expansions and speeds up search under similar heuristics

-• Route review: after finishing, revisit key junctions to find potential shortcuts
+• Route Review: after finishing a level in our Classic Maze, revisit key junctions visually to find potential shortcuts for the next run.

-• Visualization: keep an active mental boundary of unexplored regions
+• Visualization: keep an active mental boundary of unexplored regions.
+In the Maze Runner mode, use the mini-map to guide your A* mental calculations.

 Common Pitfalls